LMFuhr/Clarithromycin-Model/Evaluation/report/markdown_for_pdf/report.md

 # 3 Results and Discussion
-The PBPK model for COMPOUND was developed and verified with clinical pharmacokinetic data.
+The PBPK model for clarithromycin was developed and verified with clinical pharmacokinetic data.

 The model was evaluated covering data from studies including in particular

-* ...
-* ...
+* intravenous and oral administrations
+* a dose range of 100 mg to 1200 mg
+* single and multiple doses

+The model quantifies metabolism via CYP3A4, including also the mechanism-based inhibition of the respective enzyme, as well as elimination via kidney.

-The model quantifies ...
+The model also includes inhibition of p-gp (shown elsewhere).

 The next sections show: